dorkodu/sage/sage.md

 In this example, we requested for a `Movie` entity with the argument `id: "tt0133093"` and asked for the attributes `name`, `starring`, `duration`, `directedBy` and `releaseYear`.
 And as a result you got an object which contains only what you wanted.

-# <a name="principles">3</a> Principles
+# <a name="principles">3</a> Principles and Concepts

+## <a name="3.1">3.1</a> Principles

 Our priority is to keep Sage simple, approachable, easy-to-use and lightweight while solving the major problems efficiently and providing a flexible & intuitive way.

-Here are some of our design principles :
+Here are some of our principles :

 - ### Environment Agnostic

     Sage is completely environment agnostic, it **never dictates** the use of *any programming language, platform, storage technique or even a query language like SQL or GraphQL*.
 Instead, Sage focuses on concepts and patterns that are achievable **no matter how you're building a service. **Every language and every Sage implementation does things slightly differently.

-    Think of it as a complete specification about what goes into building an powerful API, from design, to architecture, to implementation, and even documentation.
+    It is a specification about what goes into building an powerful API, from design, to architecture, to implementation, and even documentation.

 - ### Query-based Data Exchange

     Sage is ***query-based***, which is the ideal way for data interactions.
-You can query your data, by *declaring the desired attributes, and arguments for conditions*, and get only what you want.
-You can also call remotely your Sage service to do something, by adding an **act** to be run, in your query.
+You query your data, by *declaring which attributes you want, and arguments for conditions*, and get only what you want.
+You can also call remotely your Sage service to do something, by adding an **act** to your query.

     Any data consumption and creation process imaginable can be implemented with Sage.
 Especially in the product-side client applications, it would be a mindful choice to consume a Sage based API.

 - ### Entity-focused Type System

-    Every Sage server defines an application‐specific queries are executed within the context of.
+    Every Sage server defines an application‐specific type system, and queries are executed within the context of it.
 A Sage instance publishes its data capabilities in an entity-focused way, which determines what its clients are allowed to consume.
 It is the client that should be able to specify exactly how it will consume that data.
 These queries are specified at attribute‐level granularity.

     Sage performs operations *(e.g. data retrieval or modification)* on a specific *“entity type”* .
 An entity type can be considered like a "class" in *OOP*, with attributes *(or properties)* and acts *(or methods)* are defined on this *entity type*.